 An AHRC funded residency and exhibition at Idanha-a-Nova, Portugal, responding to a landscape undergoing desertification.
 The work responds to a central theme of ‘loss’: loss of people, of memories and of a sense of place.
-The ‘Light drawings’ were produced with pin pricks on paper – playing with absence and presence – by connecting all the habitations in the region with lines resembling neural networks.
-The projection suggests communication systems both outside and inside the body.
+The exhibition installation included three ‘Light drawings’, which were produced with pin pricks on maps by connecting all the habitations in the region – and by projecting the resulting ‘drawing’.

-The installation includes a large ‘Slip Drawing’, which is based upon numerical data about the topography of the landscape.
-It is drawn with slip, a mixture of different clays and water.
-The medium is unstable, it will revert back to a fine clay powder and drop off the paper as it interacts with its environment.
+A large ‘Slip Drawing’, was produced by using clay and water to draw numerical data about the topography of the landscape: its height above sea level.
+Slip – which is a mixture of clay and water – is unstable, it will revert back to a fine clay powder and drop off the paper in response to heat.
 Over time, the drawing will fade and disappear, mirroring the process of desertification.